gitrdm/gokando/examples/README.md

 - Statement 7: "Either statement 2 or 3 is true, but not both."

 **Features demonstrated:**
+- **Modern FD solver** with global constraints (no `Project` needed!)
+- **BoolSum constraint** for counting true statements ("exactly N are true")
+- **ValueEqualsReified** for bidirectional boolean implications
+- **Table constraint** for complex boolean logic (XOR, implication, conjunction)
-- Self-referential constraint solving
+- Self-referential constraint satisfaction
-- Using `Project` to verify complex interdependent constraints
-- Boolean logic with implications and XOR
-- Unique solution finding with `RunStar`
+- Unique solution finding with sophisticated constraint propagation

-**Implementation note:**
+**Implementation highlights:**
-This puzzle uses `Project` as a constraint verification oracle rather than pure relational programming.
-The self-referential nature and counting constraints ("exactly N are true") don't map naturally to miniKanren's relational model, so we enumerate the 2^12 boolean space and verify each assignment in Go.
-This demonstrates a pragmatic approach for constraint satisfaction problems that fall outside miniKanren's sweet spot.
-For more idiomatic relational examples, see the Zebra and Apartment puzzles.
+This puzzle demonstrates the power of modern global constraints for complex boolean logic.
+The self-referential nature and counting constraints ("exactly N are true") are now handled directly by the FD solver using:
+- **BoolSum + Reification**: Counting constraints encoded as `BoolSum` over statement variables with reified equality
+- **Table constraints**: Complex boolean formulas (XOR, implication) encoded as extensional constraints
+- **Constraint propagation**: No enumeration needed - constraints guide the search directly
+- **Boolean variables**: Each statement is an FD variable with domain {1=false, 2=true}

+This represents a major advancement from the original `Project`-based verification approach, showcasing how sophisticated global constraints can elegantly handle problems that previously required imperative verification.

 **Sample Output:**
 ```